portworx/px-fuse/README.md

 # PX-FUSE module
-Exports a control plane to create virtual block devices in the linux namespace.
+Exportn a control plane to create virtual block devices in the linux namespace.
 Piggy-backs on FUSE transport to act as a conduit between kernel and user space.

 ## Requirements
 Requires kernel >= 3.10